kiranraju88/AWSEC2docker/README.md

    * jmeter.log
    * reports folder (see below)
    * 1CApp.jmx containing the JMeter test plan.
-   * test-plan.jtl containing statistics from the run displayed by the index.html file.
+   * 1CApp.jtl containing statistics from the run displayed by the index.html file.

 1. Navigate into the <strong>report</strong> folder and open the <strong>index.html</strong> file to pop up a browser window displaying the run report.
 On a Mac Terminal or Linux or AWS: